dbt-labs/docs.getdbt.com/website/docs/docs/supported-data-platforms.md

 hide_table_of_contents: true
 ---

 dbt connects to and runs SQL against your database, warehouse, lake, or query engine.
-We group all of these SQL-speaking things into one bucket called _data platforms_. dbt connects with data platforms by using a dedicated adapter plugin for each.
+These SQL-speaking platforms are collectively referred to as _data platforms_. dbt connects with data platforms by using a dedicated [adapter plugin](/guides/dbt-ecosystem/adapter-development/1-what-are-adapters) for each.
 Plugins are built as Python modules that dbt Core discovers if they are installed on your system.

-You can [connect to the adapter plugin](/docs/connect-adapters) seamlessly and directly in the dbt Cloud user interface (UI) or installing it using the command line (CLI).
-To learn more about adapters, check out [What Are Adapters](/guides/dbt-ecosystem/adapter-development/1-what-are-adapters).
+You can [connect](/docs/connect-adapters) to adapters and data platforms either directly in the dbt Cloud user interface (UI) or install them manually using the command line (CLI).
+To evaluate quality and maintenance, we recommend you consider their verification status.
+There are two types of adapters available:

-There are two types of adapters and we recommend relying on the adapter's verification status to assess its quality and maintenance:
-- **Verified** &mdash; dbt Labs offers a rigorous adapter program to assure users of trustworthy, tested, and regularly updated adapters for production use.
+- **Verified** &mdash; dbt Labs' strict [adapter program](/guides/dbt-ecosystem/adapter-development/7-verifying-a-new-adapter) assures users of trustworthy, tested, and regularly updated adapters for production use.
 Verified adapters earn a "Verified" status, providing users with trust and confidence.
-Refer to [Verifying a new adapter](/guides/dbt-ecosystem/adapter-development/7-verifying-a-new-adapter) to learn more about the program.
-- **Community** &mdash; Community, open-source adapter are maintained by community members.
-Refer to [community adapters](/docs/community-adapters) for more info.
+- **Community** &mdash; [Community adapters](/docs/community-adapters) are open-source and maintained by community members.

-Here's the list of the **Verified data platforms** that can connect to dbt Cloud or dbt Core, and its latest version available.
+Here are the following are **Verified adapters** you can connect to:
 <div className="grid--4-col">

 <Card